Froissaron and Maximal Odderon with spin-flip in $pp$ and $\bar pp$ high energy elastic scattering: Introduction

-The main interest of the present paper is concentrated, after new measurements at the LHC, on the questions ''Do Froissaron and Maximal Odderon flip spin?\,`` and ''How big are crossing-even and crossing-odd spin-flip amplitudes comparing with the corresponding spin-non-flip-amplitudes? \!\!``.
+The main interest of the present paper is concentrated, after new measurements at the LHC, on the questions ''Do Froissaron and Maximal Odderon flip spin?\,`` and ''How big are crossing-even and crossing-odd spin-flip amplitudes as compared to the corresponding spin-non-flip-amplitudes? \!\!``.
 We examine the issue in the framework of the Froissaron and Maximal Odderon model.
-In Froissaron and Maximal Odderon approach we restrict ourselves to taking into account the contribution of two amplitudes: spin-non-flip and the single spin-flip one.
+In Froissaron and Maximal Odderon approach we restrict ourselves to taking into account the contribution of two amplitudes: the spin-non-flip and the single spin-flip ones.

 The paper is organized as follows.
 In the next section the main formulas and general discussion of the problems are presented.
 In Section \ref{sect:modelA} we describe the Simplified FMO amplitude.
 In the Section \ref{sect:modelB} we discuss the original FMO model with spin-flip amplitudes.
-The results of comparison of both the models with data at $\sqrt{s}>$19 GeV and at intermediate $t$ is given in the Section \ref{sect:fresults}.
+The results of comparison of both models with the data at $\sqrt{s}>$19 GeV and at intermediate $t$ is given in the Section \ref{sect:fresults}.

-To avoid the inevitable increase in the number of parameters, we use similarly to many authors \cite{Leader, Bultimore, ELNS, TT, DDLN, Predazzi, CPS, Selyugin-1, Selyugin-2} some simplified assumptions about spin-non-flip and spin-flip amplitudes and their relationship.
+To avoid the inevitable increase in the number of parameters, we use similarly to many authors \cite{Leader, Bultimore, ELNS, TT, DDLN, Predazzi, CPS, Selyugin-1, Selyugin-2} some simplified assumptions about the spin-non-flip and spin-flip amplitudes and their relationship.